Financial donations are a great way to help others in need. You can donate online via bank transfer at:

 Support for foreign nationals

 Help is available for eligible foreign nationals on visitor, student, or work visas who are experiencing serious financial hardship due to COVID-19.
-Visit: New Zealand Red Cross website
+Visit: Work and Income New Zealand.

 Accessible information for people with disabilities